Integrating with LDAP

 When using LDAP, we don’t manage the users, but the user-groups, so we will manage the roles through them.

 When a user-group is added to a tenant, a specific tenant role must be assigned to it.
-By adding a user to a specific user-group, that user will inherit that user-group tenant-association along with its tenant-role (and the same for all the groups that recursively contain this group).
+By adding a user to a specific user-group, that user will inherit that user-group tenant-association along with its tenant-role.

 Adding Users Manually